Grounding Kids: Reasons, Side Effects, And How To Do It

 6. Bad habits

 Some children get into various bad habits other than lying.
-These habits might be detrimental to their social and emotional development.
+Such bad habits in kids might impact their social and emotional development.

 Side Effects Of Grounding Kids